Abibubble/sorting-hat/README.md

 * I want to be able to easily navigate throughout the site.

 #### Returning Visitor Goals
-* To be able to get a random house every time
+* To be able to get a random house every time.

 ---
 ## Design